TaylorMade TP5 vs. TP5x Golf Ball – Which One Is Perfect?

 For example, a golfer might choose the TP5 for approach shots and chips around the green where they need more spin and control in order to get near the hole easier.
 Then, they could switch to the TP5x for tee shots and long approaches with the next hole where they need more distance at first.

-Ultimately, the goal is to use the ball that helps you play your best golf and gives you the best chance to score well and win.
-If that means using a combination of the TP5 and TP5x golf balls, then go for it.
+Ultimately, the goal is to use the one that helps you play your best golf and gives you the best chance to score well and win.
+If that means using a combination of the TP5 and TP5x, then go for it.
 If it means always sticking with one, that is perfectly fine too!

 Stars Who Use Them